EXCLUSIVE-Soros' son strikes out on his own

 YEAR OF CHANGE

-There's no indication of a family feud between father and son - Jonathan Soros continues as chairman of his father's foundation.
+It's not quite a family feud between father and son -Jonathan Soros continues as chairman of his father's foundation.
 But the move comes after a year of a big changes and significant losses at the $25 billion firm founded by the elder Soros, a wealthy liberal philanthropist who rose to investing fame on his big bet against the British pound.

-These developments are part of an ongoing series of structural changes as the Soros fund evolves as a family office, one of the sources familiar with the matter said.

 Last summer, the Soros Fund announced it was returning some $1 billion to investors and would cease to operate as a hedge fund and would convert to a family office.
 The switch enabled the Soros Fund to avoid the March 30 deadline for registering as an investment manager with the U.S. Securities and Exchange Commission.

 The firm now mainly manages money for the elder Soros, family and his foundation.
-George Soros has five children.
+Soros has five children, including Jonathan.

 Behind the scenes, it also was a rough year for the firm's main investment portfolio, the Quantum Fund.
 The fund declined about 15 percent last year, say two people familiar with the firm's performance who did not want to be identified because they don't speak for the firm.